Eddie-Uncle/the-perfect-devops-stack/README.md

 ````

-6) Add role to the STACK_HEAD and restart the salt-minion
+6) Add role to the stack head server and restart the salt-minion
 ````
 # cat << EOF > /etc/salt/grains
 role: